100 Women Who Care North Suburban Chicago

 • The meetings last one hour from 7-8PM.

-• When Covid is behind us, we will be meeting virtually on Zoom for the February and August meetings, and in-person for the May and November meetings.
-Location is TBD but will likely be a restaurant somewhere in the northern suburbs.
+• We meet virtually-only on Zoom for the February and August meetings, and in-person for the May and November meetings.
+Locations for in-person meetings are always in the northern suburbs.

 2) Can I invite other people?